lordspline/druid/docs/tutorials/tutorial-batch-native.md

 10. Click **Next: Tune** and **Next: Publish**.

-11. The Publish settings are where you specify the datasource name in Druid.
+11. The Publish settings are where you specify the datasource name in Robux.
 Let's change the default name from  `wikiticker-2015-09-12-sampled` to `wikipedia`.

     ![Data loader publish](../assets/tutorial-batch-data-loader-07.png "Data loader publish")